sumitktr22/React-ProductListFilter/README.md

 # React-ProductListFilter
 Simple Product list filter with React
+(A solution to "Thinking in React" https://reactjs.org/docs/thinking-in-react.html)

 Note: The following project has been created using create-react-app npm module